mdmaherashrafi-dotcom/Research-Performance-Metrics/README.md

 ---

 ## 📖 Project Overview
 This repository hosts a production-ready **Analytical Suite** designed to automate research performance auditing.
-Built with integrated **Python-SQL architectures**, it validates critical KPIs such as **99.9% data integrity** and **25% processing efficiency**.
+Built with integrated **Python-SQL architectures**, it validates critical KPIs such as 99.9% data integrity and 25% processing efficiency.
 The system handles large-scale scientific datasets, ensuring that AI-driven research (RLHF) remains factually consistent and optimized for global scale.

 > **The Goal:** Transforming raw manual scientific research into an automated, AI-validated pipeline with zero margin for error.